-Description Assets: Quot ed Prices in Active Markets (Level 1) Significant Other Observable Inputs (Level 2) Significant Other Unobservable Inputs (Level 3) Investments held in Trust Account \$ 138,000,851 \$ \$ Liabilities: Derivative warrant liabilities \$ - \$ \$ 7,341,180
+Description Quot Quoted Prices in Active Markets (Level 1) cant Other able Inputs evel 2) nificant Other servable Inputs (Level 3) Assets: Investments held in Trust Account \$ 138,000,851 \$ \$ Liabilities: Derivative warrant liabilities \$ \$ \$ 7,341,180

-Transfers to/from Levels 1, 2, and 3 are recognized at the end of the reporting period.
+Transfers to/from Levels 1, 2, and 3 are recognized at the beginning of the reporting period.
 The estimated fair value of the Public Warrants of \$7,084,000 transferred from a Level 3 measurement to a Level 1 fair value measurement in January 2021, when the Public Warrants were separately listed and traded.
-The estimated fair value of the Private Warrants of \$257,180 transferred from a Level 3 measurement to a Level 2 fair value measurement in January 2021, when the Public Warrants were separately listed and traded.
+The estimated fair value of the Private Warrants of \$257,180 was transferred from a Level 3 measurement to a Level 2 fair value measurement as of January 2021, as the transfer of Private Placement Warrants to anyone who is not a permitted transferee would result in the Private Placement Warrants having substantially the same terms as the Public Warrants, the Company determined that the fair value of each Private Placement Warrant is equivalent to that of each Public Warrant.